aantron/ocaml.org/data/planet/ocamlpro/ocamlpro-highlights-august-2013.md

 modular, easier to understand and extend.
-We also worked on improving the performance of the profiler (the tool that analyzes the heap snapshots), by caching some expensive computations, such as extracting type information from &lsquo;cmt&rsquo; files associated with each location, in files that are shared between executions.
+We also worked on improving the performance of the profiler (the tool that analyzes the heap snapshots), by caching some expensive computations, such as extracting type information from ‘cmt’ files associated with each location, in files that are shared between executions.
 We have started testing the profiler on <a href="https://why3.lri.fr/">the Why3 verification platform</a>, and these optimizations proved very useful to analyze longer traces.</p>
 <h4>OPAM Package Manager</h4>
 <p>On OPAM, we are still preparing the release of version 1.1.
 The
-release date has shifted a little bit &mdash; it is now planned to happen mid-September, before the <a href="https://ocaml.org/meetings/ocaml/2013/">OCaml&rsquo;2013 meeting</a> &mdash; because we are focusing on getting speed and stability improvements in a very good shape.
+release date has shifted a little bit — it is now planned to happen mid-September, before the <a href="https://ocaml.org/meetings/ocaml/2013/">OCaml’2013 meeting</a> — because we are focusing on getting speed and stability improvements in a very good shape.
 We are now relying on <a href="https://github.com/OCamlPro/opam-rt">opam-rt</a>, our new regression testing infrastructure, to be sure to get the best level of quality for the release.</p>
 <p>Regarding the package and compiler <a href="https://github.com/OCamlPro/opam-repository">metadata</a>,
 we are very proud to announce that our community has crossed an important line, with more than 100 contributors and 500 different